 There was this group of girls who would bark sweet nothings like “whore” or “slut” every time they passed me by in the hallways.
 I had the unique privilege of using a locker spray-painted with that one word that rhymes with “bunt.”
 My guidance counselor joined in on the fun when I told her about my dream school, telling me that I wasn’t the “kind of girl” who could get into a school like Notre Dame and that I needed to set my sights “quite a bit lower.”
 These guys in my Chemistry class would throw objects at my head on a daily basis.
 Seriously.
 Pencils, garbage, even a stapler one time.
 Sticks and stones can break your bones, but words can never hurt you.
 Pencils and staplers can give you a concussion, but “bitch” and “cunt” ain’t no thing.

 They say what doesn’t kill you makes you stronger.
 And maybe it does.
 Eventually.
 Today, those girls could yell whatever they want at me.
 I couldn’t give a shit.
 I’d gladly take that locker now—with pride.
 I’d definitely learn to duck when a stapler’s headed towards my temple.
 And I think that Notre Dame diploma hanging on my wall speaks for itself, Mrs. Smitley.
 Yeah, they say what doesn’t kill you makes you stronger.
 But they forgot one big piece of the puzzle.
-They gave you the SparkNotes version.
+They gave you the SparkNotes version, if you will.
 What doesn’t kill you may make you stronger, but first it beats the shit out of you.
 It breaks you.
-It destroys you.
+It damn near destroys you.

 By the end of my sophomore year, it was an absolute shitshow.
 Breaking point reached.
 I stopped going to school a couple weeks before the semester was over.
 I was done.
 Fuck this school.
 Fuck my grades.
 Fuck everyone.
 I shut down completely.
 I spent the summer blackening both my soul and my bedroom walls.
-Seriously, I painted them black and wrote shit on them with silver Sharpie (and by shit, I mean pseudo-angsty My Chemical Romance lyrics).
-Shout out to my mom, by the way, for just rolling with that shit.
+Seriously, I painted them all black and wrote shit on them with silver Sharpie (and by shit, I mean pseudo-angsty My Chemical Romance lyrics).
+Shout out to my mom, by the way, for just rolling with those obscure punches.

-When I was little and had to get something from the basement, I’d sprint a 3.5 40 up the stairs going back up.
+When I was little and had to get something from the basement, I’d sprint a 3.5 40 up the stairs going back up to the main floor.
 Why?
 Because basements are scary as shit.

 Depression is scary as shit.